jellyfin/jellyfin.org/docs/general/installation/linux.md

    This will open the following ports:

-   * `8096 TCP`, used by default for HTTP traffic; you can change this in the dashboard
+   * `8096 TCP`, used by default for HTTP traffic; You can change this in the dashboard
-   * `8920 TCP`, used by default for HTTPS traffic; you can change this in the dashboard
+   * `8920 TCP`, used by default for HTTPS traffic; You can change this in the dashboard
-   * `1900 UDP`, used for service auto-discovery; this is not configurable
+   * `1900 UDP`, used for service auto-discovery; This is not configurable
-   * `7359 UDP`, used for auto-discovery; this is not configurable
+   * `7359 UDP`, used for auto-discovery; This is not configurable

    :::